DndrGunnr/DndrGunnr/README.md

 ### Hello there 👋
-I'm a Robotic engineering student @UniGe, currently working on systems modeling and simulation with MatLab, robot programming with ROS, CV applications, and Machine Learning.
-In the past I spent some time on Android applications programming, Unreal Engine applications, and IoT embedded systems.
+I'm a Robotic engineering student @UniGe and a double degree student in EMARO @ ECN, currently working on systems modeling and simulation with MatLab, robot programming with ROS, CV applications, and Machine Learning.
+My current interests revolve around autonomous systems (drones) for Aerial, Maritime and Spatial environments.